I'd say it's amazing what we don't know out there versus what we think we know.

 But employers who recruit foreign professionals and aren't too keen on Uncle Sam taking over those duties are balking at the proposal in the Senate on grounds that it'll introduce all sorts of inefficiencies to their hiring.

-Now we're talking about legal here.
+Now, we're talking about legal here.

 This is stunning to go through this.

-When you look at the hoops they have to jump through and the limits, and boy, we are going out of our way to control a number of those that can get in here.
+And when you look at the hoops and the restrictions that are being placed on legal immigrants, highly skilled, educated people from around the world who want to come into this country, when you look at the hoops they have to jump through and the limits, and boy, we are going out of our way to control a number of those that can get in here.

-Yeah, and we're going to raise their fees.
+Yeah, we're going to raise their fees.

-U.S. businesses aren't looking for skilled workers in general, they're looking for people with specific skills, and in the high-tech industry, especially, where the demand for new products and services is constantly changing, employers need the flexibility to fill critical positions as quickly as possible.
+And in the high-tech industry, especially, where the demand for new products and services is constantly changing, employers need the flexibility to fill critical positions as quickly as possible.

 If the Senate wants the U.S. to keep attracting the world's best and brightest, this bill is an odd way of showing it.

-So here, in the legal side, we are focusing on merit, not families, not on the illegal side, it's chain migration.
+So here, in the legal side, we are focusing on merit, not families.

-Okay, Pablo, come on in, and then bring everybody and your brothers, your sisters, and their wives and their kids, bring everybody in, Pablo.
+Okay, Pablo, come on in, and then bring everybody and your brothers, your sisters, and their wives in there.

 Not based on merit at all.

-Last month, the supply of H1B temporary visas for foreign professionals not only ran out in one day, but it did so six months before the October start of the 2008 fiscal year.
+Last month, the supply of H-1B temporary visas for foreign professionals not only ran out in one day, but it did so six months before the October start of the 2008 fiscal year.

-It's the fourth straight year that companies in America have exhausted the supply of H1B temporary visas.
+It's the fourth straight year that companies in America have exhausted the supply of H-1B temporary visas.

-These are highly educated qualified immigrants before the start of the year, which is a clear market signal that the cap should be raised, and the number of people should be allowed in, if not removed.
+These are highly educated, qualified immigrants, before the start of the year, which is a clear market signal that the cap should be raised.

 The Senate bill would increase the supply of H-1Bs by 50,000 to 115,000 and put in place a market-based escalator that couldn't exceed 180,000.